|

 rescue.
 "It is good to see you again, Prince Imrahil,"

-she said and held out her hand.
-She felt, rather than heard, Legolas
+she said, andas she held out her handshe felt, rather

 "Have my brother and Lord Gimli arrived yet, my lord?"